secureblue/secureblue.github.io/content/INSTALL.md

 <a class="button" href="https://github.com/secureblue/secureblue/releases/latest/download/install_secureblue.sh">Download secureblue installer</a>

-Then, run it from the directory you downloaded it to:
+After downloading the installer, run it from the directory you downloaded it to:

 ```
 bash install_secureblue.sh